3D Printed Star Projector

 Print the Parts

 Printing the base and the lid is somewhat easy.
-You'll need a bit of support for the lid but that's it.
+You'll need a bit of support but that's it.
 For the switch hole I included a file that has no hole so if you have a switch different than mine you can edit the model for your need.

 For the dome I suggest you print it with the inner part facing down and with tree support in the middle.
-Make sure there is no support starting from the outside because it will fill some holes and you'll have a bad time removing the support material.
-You could print it like a bowl if it's better for you but I rather not because it doesn't look as nice.
+Make sure there is no support starting from the outside because it will fill some holes and you'll have a bad time removing it.
+You could print it like a bowl if it's better for you but I'd rather not because it wouldn't look as nice.

 LED